MSc Global Urban Development and Planning / Course details

 Knowledge and understanding

-• Demonstrate an understanding of different approaches to GI across the globe and have an overview of the current issues facing cities in relation to their future development of GI.
+• Be able to identify the different approaches to GI across the globe and have an overview of the current issues facing cities in relation to their future development of GI.

-• Demonstrate a critical understanding of how cities, different stakeholders and communities of interest are engaging with competing social, economic and environmental demands
+• Be able to demonstrate a critical understanding of how cities, different stakeholders and communities of interest are engaging with competing social, economic and environmental demands.

-• Demonstrate a critical understanding of alternative thematic approaches to GI development and application.
+• Be able to demonstrate a critical understanding of alternative thematic approaches to GI development and application

 Intellectual skills